top of page

 IMG_2750.webp

-Concert and Single release featuring Mia's original songs and the release of her new single ‘Run Like a River’.
+Join Mia Burlinson featuring her original songs and her new single ‘Run Like a River’.
 Mia will be sharing her original music, accompanied with stories and words about Mia’s creative process with her artistry, as well as some covers that people know and love that have been inspiring for Mia’s musical journey.
+The evening will consist of an opening act from Malachi Lonsdale, a performance featuring Mia’s original music and the release of her new single, followed by an opportunity for gentle music jams.

 Doors open 1/2 hr before advertised start time.
 No bar at venue.
 All ages welcome.
 Restaurants and bars nearby.